-The design airworthiness requirements that should be used in the structural sizing are the EASA CS-VLA, CS-LSA or CS-23.
-The design manoeuvre limit load factors are, in principle, +3 and -3, but those should be checked with a V-n diagram.
+The aircraft must be designed broadly to CS-23 Amendment 5.
+Stall and performance limitations, and acceptable means of compliance, may be taken from CS-23 Amendment 4.
+The aircraft's design manoeuvre limit load factors will be +6/-3.
 All work performed in the design should aim at achieving high levels of safety, reliability, and performance.